polyledger/connect/README.md

 ## Prerequisites

-You must have [Docker](https://www.docker.com/community-edition) installed on your system.
-Then clone this repository:
+- [Docker](https://www.docker.com/community-edition) installed on your system.
+- An account on [npmjs.org](https://www.npmjs.com/).
+Ask to be added to the Polyledger organization so you can generate an NPM token.
+- A GitHub account with read/write access to this repository in the Polyledger organization.

+## Quick Start

+Clone this repository:

 ```
 ❯ git clone https://github.com/polyledger/polyledger.git
 ```

 You must also install web dependencies before running the application in Docker.
-To install the private packages, you have to export `NPM_TOKEN` as an environment variable.
+To install the private packages, you have to export `NPM_TOKEN` as an environment variable (see [Docker and private packages](https://docs.npmjs.com/private-modules/docker-and-private-modules)).
 Export it in your shell.
 Now install on the dependencies locally:

 ```
 ❯ cd ./polyledger/web_client && npm install